⌛️ FLASH SALE ENDS MONDAY! ⌛️

 4hrs · 140km

-Bidding the incredible Pamir Mountains farewell, you'll hit the road again for the journey back to Dushanbe, setting off through a deeply cut valley of the roaring River Ghund.
+Bidding the incredible Pamir Mountains farewell, you'll hit the road again for the journey back towards Dushanbe, setting off through a deeply cut valley of the roaring River Ghund.
 The alpine backdrop either side of the road changes noticeably and the air gets milder and warmer as you travel along the Pamir Highway.
-Stop off in villages along the route for a glimpse into life in this part of Central Asia, and visit the stone ruins of a temple of fire worshipers.
-Grab a hot shower and a good night's sleep at your hotel in Khorog.
+Stop off in villages along the route for a glimpse into life in this part of Central Asia.
+Arriving back in Khorog, after a refreshing shower and some lunch, enjoy an afternoon stroll around the city to its beautiful park or the lively bazaar full of local craft goods.

 Driving